FabioChiodini/ProjectSpawnSwarmtc/README.md

 # ProjectSpawnSwarmtc
-Project to Spawn a titanium crucible installation in an automated way accross different Clouds (AWS and optionally GCE) using Docker Machine, Docker Swarm and Docker Discovery (Consul still TBI)
+Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way accross different Clouds (AWS and optionally GCE) using Docker Machine, Docker Swarm and Docker Discovery (Consul still TBI)

 Tested on a t1.micro AMI